goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

         - Video
         - Lyrics by -> human
           - Birth name
-          - Country of citizen ship
       - genre -> Music genre
         - Label
         - Url
   - Description:
     - Model a data structure for exchanging data about musical albums for a new audio player application.
 An album is characterized by the date it was published, a title, a reference to a Spotify album, and the number of songs it contains.
 Additionally, users' reviews must be included to enable relevant ordering.
 The album is associated with the musical group that performs the song, a genre of music, and a list of songs.
-Each song has a duration, title, and appropriate audio and video files.
-Each song also includes a writer of lyrics, denoted by its name and country of origin.
+Each song has a duration, a title, and appropriate audio and video files.
+Each song also includes a writer of lyrics, denoted by its name.
 The musical group encompasses inception time, the name of the group, a reference to a Spotify artist, and a number of members.
-The musical group has members represented by their pseudonym, the time the member joined the group, a name, and, again, country of origin.
+The musical group has members represented by their pseudonym, the time the member joined the group, a name, and a country of origin.
 Lastly, the genre will be displayed only with its name and a link to additional information.
   - Link:
     - http://www.wikidata.org/entity/Q482994